khulnasoft/AiKit/docs/overview/design/ivy_as_a_framework/ivy_array.rst

 As can be seen from the error message, the reason for this is that JAX does not support inplace updates for arrays.

 This is a problem.
-The code written above is **pure Ivy code** which means it should behave identically irrespective of the backend, but as we've just seen it behaves **differently** with different backends.
+The code written above is **pure Aikit code** which means it should behave identically irrespective of the backend, but as we've just seen it behaves **differently** with different backends.
-Therefore, in this case, we could not claim that the Ivy code was truly framework-agnostic.
+Therefore, in this case, we could not claim that the Aikit code was truly framework-agnostic.

 For the purposes of explanation, we can re-write the above code as follows:

 .. code-block:: python

-    ivy.set_backend(...)
+    aikit.set_backend(...)
-    x = ivy.array([1, 2, 3])
+    x = aikit.array([1, 2, 3])
     x.__setitem__(0, 0)
     print(x)

-If :code:`x` is an :class:`ivy.NativeArray` instance, such as :class:`torch.Tensor` or :class:`np.ndarray`,
+If :code:`x` is an :class:`aikit.NativeArray` instance, such as :class:`torch.Tensor` or :class:`np.ndarray`,
 then the :meth:`__setitem__` method is defined in the native array class, which is completely outside of our control.

-However, if :code:`x` is an :class:`ivy.Array` instance then the :meth:`__setitem__` method is defined in the :class:`ivy.Array` class, which we do have control over.
+However, if :code:`x` is an :class:`aikit.Array` instance then the :meth:`__setitem__` method is defined in the :class:`aikit.Array` class, which we do have control over.

-Let's take a look at how that method is implemented in the :class:`ivy.Array` class:
+Let's take a look at how that method is implemented in the :class:`aikit.Array` class:

 .. code-block:: python